Academic Authors: Muskan Panjwani, Alina Yakunina

 ÷ 6 =

-I have 12 fish, divided into 3 fish in each group groups.
-How many groups do i have?
+I have 12 fish, with 3 fish in each group.
+How many groups do I have?

 ÷ =

-I have the same number of groups, but with 5 fish in each.
-How many fish do I have in total?
+The bear and seal have the same number of groups of fish.
+The bear has 5 fish in each group.
+How many fish does the bear have in all?

 × =